BroadbandForum/obudpst/README.md

 traditional 1500 byte MTU is available end-to-end between client and server.
 This option will increase the default datagram payload size so that full 1500 byte packets are generated.
 This reduces both the socket I/O and network packet rates (see `-S` vs. `-ST` output).
-Another beneficial option in these cases, when jumbo frames are not supported by the network, is `-j`.
-This will disable all jumbo datagram sizes and prevent any possible fragmentation.
+Another important option in these cases, when jumbo frames are not supported by the network, is `-j`.
+This will disable all jumbo datagram sizes and prevent any possible IP fragmentation.
 This can happen with a very underpowered device when the server, attempting to drive the client higher and higher, ends up at sending rates above 1 Gbps.